ASWSU IS YOU!

 Commute Trip Reduction

-Two student members will work with staff to offer alternative and public forms of transportation more available to WSUS students.
+2 student members will work with staff to offer alternative and public forms of transportation more available to WSU Spokane students.

-One student will work with Riverpoint parking services to discuss greivances and issues relating to parking availability on our campus.
+1 student will work with Riverpoint parking services to discuss grievances and issues relating to parking availability on our campus.

 Riverpoint Technology Advisory Committee

-One student member will work with the IT staff to address student technology needs on the Riverpoint campus.
+1 student member will work with the IT staff to address student technology needs on the WSU Spokane campus.

-Two students will work to asses the unique health related needs of our students and how to encourage a sense of emotional, physical and mental wellbeing at WSUS.
+2 students will work to asses the unique health related needs of our students and how to encourage a sense of emotional, physical and mental well-being at WSU Spokane.

 2012-2013 Executive Board